-With their excellent static properties due to a cross-wise structure and their load transferring ability toward all sides, KLH® solid cross-laminated timber boards meet all requirements for high-quality, innovative and technically sophisticated structural timber engineering.
+With their excellent structural properties due to a cross-wise structure and their load transferring ability toward all sides, KLH® solid cross-laminated timber boards meet all requirements for high-quality, innovative and technically sophisticated structural timber engineering.

 Their high load-bearing capacity in combination with a low dead weight allows a lean design of components even in case of large spans.
 Point-supported constructions or projections can be realised in a simple and economically feasible manner.